EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - In the `Item Properties` Change font via `Appearance > Font`
 > - **Save your project**

 Add in the data credentials text.
-The interesting aspect here is that if the data has an attribution in the Layer properties under Metadata/Access/Rights, we can bring it in using dynamic text.
+The interesting aspect here is that if the data has an attribution in the Layer properties including under Metadata/Access/Rights , we can bring it in using dynamic text.
+This can be used easily with freetext as well.

 ![data-attribution](../media/data-attribution.png)

+> - Click the `Add label` tool from the toolbox toolbar
+> - Draw a rectangle at the bottom left of the page
+> - Type: 'Data: '
+> - Select the `Dropdown

 ## 8 Add in the titles